Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 - Produce bank statements, home return ticket reservations, and hotel receipts.

-- Clean travel history (to Schengen, UK, or U.S.) is a bonus.
+- A clean travel history (to Schengen, the UK, or the U.S.) is a bonus.

-A Super Visa to visit Canada and visit your children or grandchildren will take 6 to 8 weeks to process if there is one.
+A Super Visa to visit Canada and see your children or grandchildren will take 6 to 8 weeks to process, if one is required.

 4. Work Permits